tonypeng1/whisper/README.md

 2. Download the Whisper model and processor from 🤗 Hugging Face or load it from a local folder if the model has been downloaded before.
 3. Use the Streamlit `audio_input` widget to record the user's speech in English as an `.wav` audio file.
 The speech is limited to a clip of less than 30 seconds.
 4. Covert the `.wav` audio file into a list that contains a single dictionary with the processed audio data (a numpy array) and the sampling rate (= 16,000) to match the format of 🤗 Hugging Face `datasets`.
-5. Play it back using the Python package `sounddevice`.
-6. Transcribe the speech using the OpenAI `openai/whisper-small.en` model stored locally.
+5. Transcribe the speech using the OpenAI `openai/whisper-small.en` model stored locally.
 No OpenAI API key is required for transcription.
-7. Convert the code into a Docker image using the associated `Dockerfile` file and `compose.yml` file.
+6. Convert the code into a Docker image using the associated `Dockerfile` file and `compose.yml` file.

 The `openai/whisper-small.en` model is chosen as a tradeoff between computing needs, latency, and accuracy for future model fine-tuning.